BlueWinds/WarTechIIC/README.md

 - The `name` is displayed to the player in various ways as the contract progresses.
 - This type of extended contract can only spawn if `companyRequirements` is met. **Only `Company` scope requirements are supported - all others will be ignored.**
 - When WIIC decides to spawn a extended contract, it does so based on their `weight`s.
 Higher weights are more likely to be selected.
+- `hireContract` is the ID of the travel contract WIIC will use to let the player get involved.
+This is always spawned as a travel contract, and no actual drop will occur.
 - `employer` determines who might potentially hire the player, and is an array of one or more of:
   - `Any`: Any faction not in WIIC's settings.json `ignoreFactions` or `wontHirePlayer`.
   - `Allied`: Any faction the player is allied to, other than those in `ignoreFactions` or `wontHirePlayer`.